oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 1. The claim value MUST be a valid JSON object.

+2. The claim value object MUST contain a member called "status_list" that signals that status checks for this token can be done using the status list mechanism defined in this document.
+For the "status_list" object, the following rules apply:

+    1. The claim value MUST be a valid JSON object.

     2. The claim value object MUST contain an "idx" (index) member with a numeric value that represents the index to check for status information in the Status List for the current JWT.
 The value of this member MUST be a non-negative number, containing a value of zero or greater.

     3. The claim value object MUST contain a "uri" member with a string value that identifies the Status List containing the status information for the JWT.
 The value of this member MUST be a uri conforming to {{RFC3986}}.

 # Status Types {#status-types}